 Erika L. Morabito is a partner, litigator, trial attorney, and restructuring lawyer at Foley & Lardner LLP.
-From 2012 - 2015, Erika served as the national department vice chair for Litigation, as well as the vice chair of the firm’s Business Litigation & Dispute Resolution practice.
+For several years, Erika served as the national department vice chair for Litigation, as well as the vice chair of the firm’s Business Litigation & Dispute Resolution practice.
 For nearly a decade, she also served as the hiring partner for general practice for the firm’s Washington, D.C. office.
 Erika concentrates her practice in bankruptcy, creditors’ rights, debtor reorganizations, and out-of-court restructurings.
 She regularly represents chapter 11 debtors, creditors' committees, Chapter 7 and Chapter 11 Trustees and Federal Court appointed Receivers, and she frequently advises and represents clients in creditors’ rights litigation, avoidance actions, claims disputes, out-of-court restructurings, and the purchase and sale of assets under the Bankruptcy Code.

 Erika is a member of the firm’s Bankruptcy & Business Reorganizations and Business Litigation & Dispute Resolution Practices, as well as the Automotive and Airport & Aviation Industry Teams.
 In addition, she is a member of Foley’s Innovation Committee, Recruiting Committee, and Alumni Advisory Counsel.
 Erika also serves as the co-chair of the Women’s Retention Initiative, which supports an increase in women in leadership positions throughout the firm.